-How to Clean Pit Stains and Breathe New Life Into Your Favorite Shirts
+How to Get Rid of Pit Stains From Your Favorite Shirts

-They appear out of nowhere, even if you’ve only worn your shirt a few times.
-They’re annoying, embarrassing and ruin your favorite shirts.
-And, if you've ever tried to remove pit stains from clothing, you know that it's no easy feat.
+Armpit stains are embarrassing, and they can ruin your favorite shirts.
+And if you've ever tried to remove sweat stains from clothing, you know it's no easy feat.

 To remove mild sweat stains:

-- Crushed aspirin: Aspirin contains salicylic acid.
-Similar to the acetic acid found in vinegar, aspirin can be used to remove stains.
+- Crushed aspirin: Aspirin contains acetylsalicylic acid.
+Like acetic acid found in vinegar, aspirin’s main ingredient acts as an agent to remove stains.

-- Dish soap: Mix one part dish soap and one-part hydrogen peroxide.
+- Dish soap and hydrogen peroxide: Mix one part dish soap and two parts hydrogen peroxide.